datanav/docs/hub/features/compaction-feature.rst

    * - ``compaction.ttl_deletes_hours``
      - Number
-     - Enables TTL compaction if set.
+     - Enables TTL compaction for deletes if set.
 The value determines the number of hours until a deleted entity is considered for compaction.
 When the entity is compacted away, *all* versions of the entity will be removed from the database.
      - ``null``
      - No